Inflect logo

 The city acts as a gateway to the high-GDP regions of the Brazilian interior, bridging the gap between coastal financial centers and the agricultural heartland.

-Regional Market Reach: Maringá effectively serves a local population of over 400,000 and millions more across Northern Paraná and Southern São Paulo state, making it an ideal site for regional edge caching.
+Regional Market Reach: Maringá effectively serves a local population of over 400,000 and millions more across Northern Paraná and Southern São Paulo state, making it an ideal site for regional edge caching as of September 2025.

-Tax Advantage For Data Centers: Brazil offers specific tax breaks for IT-related capital expenditures to stimulate digital infrastructure.
-These incentives focus on reducing the cost of importing high-end servers and networking components, which directly lowers the total cost of ownership for data center operators.
+Tax Advantage For Data Centers: Brazil offers specific tax breaks for IT capital expenditures to stimulate digital infrastructure.
+These incentives focus on reducing the cost of importing high-end servers and networking components to lower the total cost of ownership as of September 2025.

 Natural Disaster Risk